ccope879/monopolyFinal/monopolyGUIExample/README.txt

 After unzipping the folder navigate to the application.
 The main application should be visible in the monoply-main directory.

 Step 5: Build and Clean the project and Run the project in Apache NetBeans.
+Set "MyLauncher.java" as the main class.

 Step 6: Play the game!